How Customer Data Can Help eCommerce Grocery Get Ahead

 We’re living in a world of hyper-adoption (and the flip-side, hyper-abandonment), where every shopping experience that a consumer engages in represents an opportunity to, on the one hand, surprise and delight, and on the other hand, disappoint or worse—destroy the customer experience (CX).
 And so, for every Facebook, with 2 billion monthly users, there’s a MySpace; for every Netflix, with its estimated 117.58 million subscribers worldwide, there’s a Blockbuster, which filed for bankruptcy in the U.S. in 2010 and went into receivership in Canada in 2011.

-Grocery marketers face fierce competition from a variety of traditional retail sectors.
-Nowhere is this more apparent than in the eCommerce arena, where the onslaught is coming from all sides: So we see mainstay as retail heavy-hitters (like Amazon and Wal-Mart), as well as upstarts from around the world (like Aldi), continue to wade further into the North American grocery game every day.
+eCommerce Grocery marketers face fierce competition from a variety of traditional retail sectors.
+Nowhere is this more apparent than in the eCommerce arena, where the onslaught is coming from all sides: So we see mainstays, such as retail heavy-hitters (like Amazon and Wal-Mart), as well as upstarts from around the world (like Aldi), continue to wade further into the North American grocery game every day.

 What’s driving the pre-eminence of Amazon in the grocery eCommerce market?

 First and foremost, we argue that Amazon has succeeded (and so quickly, at that) because they maintain an exceptional level of customer obsession that influences every interaction they have with shoppers.